zeljkoobrenovic/grounded-architecture/_posts/2022-07-03-culture-map.md

 In **high-context** cultures, communication is **sophisticated, nuanced, and layered**.
 Statements are often not plainly stated but implied.
 People put less in writing, more is left open to interpretation, and understanding may depend on reading between the lines.

-Architects should be able to **understand and adapt to different communication styles**.
-But when actively communicating, I find it crucial that architects provide low-context explanations.
-Architects will deal not only with the diverse cultural backgrounds of people but with different professional communities (technology, product, marketing, sales, finance, strategy), each with their own specific cultures and buzzwords.
-To bridge such diverse communities, communicating in a culture-sensitive and buzzword-free way is a valuable skill for any architect.
+Architects need to **understand and adapt to different communication styles**.
+At the same time, when they communicate actively, they should aim for explanations that are clear, accessible, and as free from unnecessary buzzwords as possible.
+Architects work across cultural and professional boundaries, so clarity becomes one of their most important bridging skills.

 ![](assets/images/culturemap/communicating.png)
 ***Figure 1:** The Communicating scale: a graphical representation of some Culture Map countries (the cultural context of my recent professional interactions).*